Tutorial

 # A data analysis tool

-class DataAnalysisTool
+class DataAnalysisTool < DSPy::Tools::Base

 def call(data:, operation:)

-case operation
+case operation.downcase

 when "mean"

-{ result: data.sum.to_f / data.size }
+result = data.sum.to_f / data.size

 when "median"